CanopySimulations/canopy-python/README.md

 ## Requirements.

-This has currently only been tested on Python 3.x but may work on 2.x.
+This has currently been tested on Python 3.6 and higher.

 ## Installation & Usage
 ### pip install